Variable Interest Entities

 Note 4 — Variable Interest Entities

-The Company is involved in the formation of various entities considered to be Variable Interest Entities (“VIEs”).
+The Company is involved in the formation of various entities considered to be VIEs.
 The Company evaluates the consolidation of these entities as required pursuant to ASC Topic 810 relating to the consolidation of VIEs.
-These VIEs are primarily partnerships formed to supply consumer goods to through various distribution and retail channels.

 The Company’s determination of whether it is the primary beneficiary of VIE is based in part on an assessment of whether or not the Company and its related parties are exposed to the majority of the risks and rewards of the entity.
-Typically, the Company is entitled to substantially all or portion of the economics of these VIEs.
+Typically, the Company is entitled to substantially all or a portion of the economics of these VIEs.
 The Company is the primary beneficiary of the VIE entities.
+The assets of the VIEs can be used to settle obligations of the consolidated entities.
+Conversely, liabilities recognized as a result of consolidating these VIEs do not represent additional claims on the Company’s general assets.

-The following table presents the carrying values of the assets and liabilities of entities that are VIEs and consolidated by the Company at March 31, 2021:
+The following table presents the carrying values of the assets and liabilities of entities that are VIEs and consolidated by the Company as of June 30, 2022 and December 31, 2021:

-The following table presents the operations of entities that are VIEs and consolidated by the Company at March 31, 2021:
+The following table presents the operations of entities that are VIEs and consolidated by the Company as of June 30, 2022 and 2021:

 The entire disclosure for a variable interest entity (VIE), including but not limited to, judgments and assumptions in determining whether to consolidate and in identifying the primary beneficiary, gain (loss) recognized on the initial consolidation of the VIE, terms of arrangements, amounts and classification of the VIE's assets and liabilities, and the entity's maximum exposure to loss.